VectorworksDeveloper/SDKExamples/README.md

 Please contact us [devsupport@vectorworks.net] to get included in the Partner Install if you have a user facing feature.
 See https://developer.vectorworks.net/index.php/Partner_Product_Install_Package

+## Plugin Credential files

+Vectorworks 2026 introduces the requirement for script plugins that are encrypted/obfuscated and SDK plugins to have a satellite credentials file that defines who is the developer of the plugins is.

+More information can be found here: [Plugin Credentials](https://github.com/Vectorworks/developer-scripting/blob/main/Common/Tasks/Info/PluginCredentials.md)

 # Build instructions

 ### If you downloaded the repo directly on MacOS, you should de-quarantine the .zip before you unpack it.
 To do so, open the terminal and type: